Andrewtxt2/TelegramStatusTracker/replit.md

 - July 08, 2025.
 Configured GMT+2 timezone and admin-controlled status logic
 - July 08, 2025.
 Updated to GMT+3 timezone and added recent 14 messages context for admins
 - July 08, 2025.
 Implemented persistent message history storage and loading for continuous context
+- July 08, 2025.
+Added HTTP health check server for deployment compatibility with Cloud Run
+- July 08, 2025.
+Created app.py as new deployment entry point with web server and health endpoints
+- July 08, 2025.
+Configured deployment with port 80 and health check endpoint at /health
 ```

 ## User Preferences